Christian-Leclerc/SQL_Project-1/QA.md

 ***Mitigation:***

 - Validate that the process indeed reduce the number of categories.
-- Crosscheck the data with the original table to make sure to loss of information (or wrong alteration).
+- Crosscheck the data with the original table to make sure no loss of information (or wrong alteration).

 #### QA.
 RAN A5 <a name="qa.-ran-a5"></a>